lightning/bolts/08-transport.md

        by the initiator,
        and `sk` is the key to be used by the responder to encrypt messages to the initiator
-     * The final encryption keys to be used for sending and receiving messages for the duration of the session are generated.
+     * The final encryption keys, to be used for sending and receiving messages for the duration of the session, are generated.
 10. `rn = 0, sn = 0`
-     * The sending and receiving nonces are initialized to zero.
+     * The sending and receiving nonces are initialized to 0.

 ## Lightning Message Specification

 At the conclusion of Act Three, both sides have derived the encryption keys, which will be used to encrypt and decrypt messages for the remainder of the session.

 The actual Lightning protocol messages are encapsulated within AEAD ciphertexts.
-Each message is prefixed with another AEAD ciphertext, which encodes the total length of the following Lightning message (not counting its MAC).
+Each message is prefixed with another AEAD ciphertext, which encodes the total length of the following Lightning message (not including its MAC).

 The *maximum* size of _any_ Lightning message MUST NOT exceed `65535` bytes.
 A maximum size of `65535` simplifies testing, makes memory management